 She was still awake, lying in bed and trying to read, when Jerry returned soon after midnight.
 But the hours of being alone, after Bun went to bed, had done something to her.
-She still knew Jerry should not accept Dunham's offer, but she ginning-quite without justification also knew with certainty that he would.
+She still knew Jerry should not accept Dunham's offer, but she also knew with certainty that he would.
 This being so, she must accept his decision, not worry him with her disapproval.